csisupport/timelog-csv-converter/README.md

 A simple web app that converts raw biometric time log data (from `.txt` files) from Sentry Local into a clean `.csv` file with formatted **12-hour time (AM/PM)** — no seconds included.

+To be use for Voyadores Web App for manual timelogs uploading.

 ## 📋 Features

 - 📤 Upload plain `.txt` time log files from Sentry Local